hml230/exploring-lateness/README.md

 From data analysis, bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than buses in other suburbs, and latness often spikes on Wednesdays and Fridays.
 The chosen regression models while were not adequate in capturing the variation of lateness fully, both consistently suggested spatial features, like `route`, provide strong predictive insights into lateness.

-ChronosT5 was fine-tuned as forecasted lateness to be around 0-5 minutes.
-The model's would require extra resources to derive inferences on the full dataset.
+ChronosT5-tiny was fine-tuned and predicted lateness was generally around 0-5 minutes.
+The model's would require extra resources for inference on the full dataset.

 Additionally, since data was recorded in 3 distinct, non-sequential periods, structuring this problem as a sequential, continuous time series may not be sufficient for ChronosT5.
 The performed procedures might not have been adequate.